-Health care delivery research conducted by the Arizona team of the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery has impacted clinical practice in a number of ways, including:
+Health care delivery research conducted by the Arizona team of the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery has affected clinical practice in a number of ways, including:

 Telemedicine for acute stroke care

-Stroke is one of the most significant health problems in the U.S., and with an aging population it is projected to continue to increase significantly.
+Stroke is one of the most significant health problems in the U.S., and with an aging population it is projected to continue to increase.
 To contain the devastating effects of stroke, it's important to have access to effective preventive therapy, early critical care and rehabilitation.
 Telemedicine applied to stroke care has been demonstrated to extend care providers' reach and improve the quality and timeliness of patient outcomes.

 This health care delivery study highlights the importance of continued stroke team presence throughout the discharge process.
 The team recommended including a telemedicine consultation before discharge to ensure patients receiving remote care meet important pre-discharge quality metrics.
 This step has shown to improve post-stroke morbidity and mortality.
 Next steps include examining optimal post-emergency stroke telemedicine consultation delivery and reimbursement models.